kmcd/codecast/01_command_line/script.md

        $ find . -follow -iname '*.mp3' -print0 | xargs -i -0 mv '{}' ~/songs
   Discussion
   Sometimes you care about the case of the filename and sometimes you don’t.
 Use the -iname option when you don’t care, in situations like this, where .mp3 or .MP3 both indicate that the file is probably an MP3 file.
 (We say probably because on Unix-like systems you can name a file anything that you want.
 It isn’t forced to have a particu- lar extension.)
-  One of the most common places where you’ll see the upper- and lowercase issue is when dealing with Microsoft Windows-compatible filesystems, especially older or “lowest common denominator” filesystems.
+  One of the most common places where you’ll see the upper- and lowercase issue is when dealing with Microsoft Windows-compatible filesystems, especially older or "lowest common denominator" filesystems.
 A digital camera that we use stores its files with filenames like PICT001.JPG, incrementing the number with each picture.
 If you were to try:
        $ find . -name '*.jpg' -print
   you wouldn’t find many pictures.
 In this case you could also try:
        $ find . -name '*.[Jj][Pp][Gg]' -print